| |

 The Teva Universal Sandals have a neoprene-like lining in the straps and buckles to prevent painful rubbing and chafing

-Want to hike above your campsite to a good vantage point for sunset?
+Want to do a light hike above your campsite to a good vantage point for sunset?
 No need to put your hiking boots back on.

 The Teva Universal Trail sandal has a VIBRAM Mega Grip Outsole® that provides an impressive amount of traction that will keep you from slipping on rocky terrain.
-The grippy sole also helps in wet environments.
+The grippy sole also helps in wet environments, like crossing streams or hiking after a drizzle.

-I will say that this sandal is a hybrid for city and mountain living, though.
+I will say that the Universal Trail sandal is a hybrid for city and mountain living, though.
 If you want something that is a bit more rugged, has better grip, and is stiffer, check out the Teva Hurricane XLT-2 sandals.
+These are the camp sandals I brought on the John Muir Trail, and while I don’t find them as comfortable for everyday wear, they gave me more confidence on rougher terrain.

 Close up photo of sole of Teva Universal Trail sandal worn by woman standing on tree stump in meadow